DuffyTJ89/SHA-256-Algorithm/README.md

 ![alt text](https://raw.githubusercontent.com/DuffyTJ89/SHA-256-Algorithm/master/pics/emptyFileMyProgram.PNG)

-#Single Character
+## Single Character

-The program doesn't work with a text file with just a single character in it.
+#### The program doesn't work when using a text file with just a single character in it.
 It does return a hash but the value isn't correct.

 Using https://www.xorbin.com/tools/sha256-hash-calculator